Cranjis-McB/HMS-Harmful-Brain-Activity-Classification/README.md

 ## Description

 * The Data consists of 50-second long EEG samples plus matched spectrograms covering a 10-minute window centered at the same time and labeled the central 10 seconds.
-* Each of these samples belongs to one of six categories: Seizure, LPD, GPD, LRDA, GRDA, or Other is determined by expert votes.
+* Each of these samples belongs to one of six categories: Seizure, LPD, GPD, LRDA, GRDA, or Other is determined by expert voters.
 * The vote count for each sample varies among several experts, ranging from 1 to 27.
 * The Competition Criterion is KLDivergence Loss between the predicted probability and the observed target.